-The following is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Chicagoland Gnostic Academy given on October 23rd, 2010.
+This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Chicagoland Gnostic Academy on October 23rd, 2010.

 Whether we've studied a spiritual teaching for some number of years, or if it's something new, regardless of the tradition, we always go back towards the very root, which is the direct experience of the truths contained within religion.
 This is why we say that Gnosis is a heart doctrine; it is a doctrine of the heart.
 It is not exclusively intellectual, for while we study and accumulate knowledge, a robust spiritual culture, of different scriptures and different writings, really what we look for is the practice.
 What we seek is the experience.
 And this is why we say that Gnosis is a Dharma of the heart.